Create and import elements¶

 Select an asset¶

-From the Creation menu, hit the "Import asset" button to import objects (3D models), images, videos, sounds, texts or create shapes.
+From the Main menu, hit the "Import asset" button to import objects (3D models), images, videos, sounds, texts or create shapes.

 The asset picker is opened (you can drag and drop the folder title at the top to move the window):